hoangcuong2011/Good-Papers/Learning to Generate Reviews and Discovering Sentiment.md

 - I don't think the story written in the paper is really coherent.

 - The findings are interesting but a more deeper investigations on why they are the case would satisfy readers more.
+So far everything is still as "OK it is very nice to know that!"